Asymptotic Analysis of MAP Estimation via the Replica Method and Applications to Compressed Sensing: Numerical Simulations

 \subsection{Bernoulli--Gaussian Mixture Distribution}

-As discussed above, the replica method is based on certain unproven assumptions and even then is only an asymptotic result for the large dimension limit.
-To validate the predictive power of the Replica MAP Claim for finite dimensions, we first performed numerical simulations where the components of $\xbf$ are a zero-mean Bernoulli--Gaussian process, or equivalently a two-component, zero-mean Gaussian mixture where one component has zero variance.
+As discussed above, the replica method is based on certain unproven assumptions and even then the decoupling results under replica symmetry are only asymptotic for the large dimension limit.
+To validate the predictive power of the RS PMAP decoupling property for finite dimensions, we first performed numerical simulations where the components of $\xbf$ are a zero-mean Bernoulli--Gaussian process, or equivalently a two-component, zero-mean Gaussian mixture where one component has zero variance.
 Specifically,

 where $\rho$ represents a sparsity ratio.
 In the experiments, $\rho = 0.1$.
 This is one of many possible sparse priors.